dkhalanskyjb/journal/Datetime/FormattingWiki/design_meetings/01_general_api_shape.md

   how the skeleton gets adapted to the specified locale (not only by reordering, but also adding or removing fields), also more tough to debug.

+> **Resolution**: in an online poll, most people voted for builders.
+Also,
+> in theory, we *could* introduce any language we wanted, to the point of
+> packing the whole of Kotlin into a string format.
+The problem is, we would
+> just be trading a language with a proper compiler and a known set of rules for
+> a DSL that, while concise, would only be needed occasionally, not warranting
+> gaining proficiency in it.

 ### Option 2: a single builder for everything

 ```kotlin